pgbio99/Machine-Learning-and-Bioinformatics-Framework-for-Breast-Cancer-Subtype-Classification-and-Biomarker/README.md

 📌 Overview

 This project presents an integrative approach combining **bioinformatics analysis** and **machine learning models** to identify reliable biomarkers and classify molecular subtypes of **breast cancer** (BRCA) using **microarray gene expression data** from GEO datasets.
-By leveraging tools such as differential expression analysis, protein-protein interaction networks, survival analysis, and supervised machine learning (Random Forest & KNN), the study uncovers 35 potential subtype-specific biomarkers and evaluates their diagnostic and prognostic significance.
+By leveraging tools such as differential expression analysis, protein-protein interaction networks, survival analysis, and supervised machine learning (Random Forest & KNN), the study uncovers 2 potential subtype-specific robust biomarkers and evaluates their diagnostic and prognostic significance.

 🔬 Objectives